 - Improves your oral health.

 Your dentist in Marietta, Dr. Thornton, can use dental implants to treat all cases of tooth loss.
 Whether you are missing one tooth, multiple teeth, or an entire arch, she can help you regain a complete, functional smile.

 A titanium implant post is surgically placed into your jawbone to act as a new root.
 An abutment is connected to the post to attach a custom-made dental crown.
 It is crafted to match the appearance and size of your natural teeth to blend in when you smile.

 Missing Multiple Teeth

-As an alternative to a traditional bridge, 1 or 2 implant posts are used to anchor the prosthetics to your jawbone.
-Impressions of your mouth are used to design a bridge that meets your size, shape, and color needs.
+As an alternative to a traditional bridge, one or two implant posts are used to anchor the prosthetics to your jawbone.
+Impressions of your mouth are used to design a dental bridge that meets your size, shape, and color needs.
 Since it is held in place using dental implants, there is no damage to your adjacent teeth.

 You can skip the slipping and irritation of a traditional denture using dental implants.
-A custom-made denture is secured to your jawbone using an average of 4 implant posts.
+A custom-made denture is secured to your jawbone using an average of four to six implant posts.

 Understanding the Cost of Dental Implants